 walnuts and blue cheese for garnish

 Melt the butter in a medium dutch oven pan over medium heat.
-Add the onion, carrot, and celery and cook until softened, 5-7 minutes.
+Add the leeks, carrot, and celery and cook until softened, 5-7 minutes.
 Stir in the garlic, cumin, coriander, and nutmeg.
 Continue to saute and cook until fragrant, about 1 minute.

 Stir in the broth, making sure to scrape up any browned bits from the bottom of the pan.
 Bring the soup to a boil and cook for about 5 minutes.
 Stir in the pumpkin and syrup and cook an additional 10 minutes.